MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisstoreulong.md

 Callers of
     <b>NdisStoreUlong</b> can be running at any IRQL if
     <i>DestinationAddress</i> points to nonpaged pool.
-Otherwise, the caller must be running at IRQL &lt;
+Otherwise, the caller must be running at IRQL <
     DISPATCH_LEVEL.